Niraj-Amatya/Unscramble-The-Scramble/help-file.md

     2. Users are expected to give their name in the beginning of the game."

     3. For the first part of the game Player_1 will input the word which will then be scrumbled and printed    in the screen.
-Player_2 will have to guess    the correct word.
+Player_2 will have to guess he correct word.
 The input from the Player_1 is masked.

     4. It is necessary to input only strings otherwise program will not run further and give error      until right data type is not input.

     5. Each game will have 5 words to guess.

     6. The Player will have three chance to guess the right word and for every right guess, the Player     will score 1 point.

     7. After all three wrong guesses, right answer will be printed.
 But no point is scored.

     8. With the fifth word the first part of the game will end.

     9. New game will start without ending the game in terminal.
 This is just the continuation of the second part of the game.

     10. In this part of the game Player_2 will input the word and Player_1 has to guess the word.

     11. Scores will be updated and printed at the end of the game.
 User will be announced at the end.

-    12. Messages will prompt for Players guide."
+    12. Messages will prompt for Players guide.